Phil-Barber/phil-barber/src/pages/films/spotlight.md

 starring: ["Rachel McAdams", "Mark Rufffalo", "Michael Keaton"]
 ---

-The only thing I really have to say on Spotlihgt is this:
+The only thing I really have to say on Spotlight is this:

-You must watch it.
+**You must watch it.**

 The film follows a group of reporters at the Boston globe uncover a wide scale